Skip to content

 Why AEO Reporting Needs to Change

 As AI-powered search changes how buyers discover and evaluate solutions, measuring visibility is no longer as simple as rankings and traffic.
-AI Engine Optimization (AEO) introduces new metrics—but it also introduces a new reporting challenge: different teams need different answers.
+Answer Engine Optimization (AEO) introduces new metrics—but it also introduces a new reporting challenge: different teams need different answers.

 Executives want to understand whether AEO is working and how it impacts the business.
 Practitioners need detailed signals to diagnose performance and guide optimization.
 When both groups are given the same dashboard, reporting becomes either too tactical or too vague.